Wei Harrington

 • want a sustainable habit that fits busy or low-energy days

-• like simple structure without guilt or intensity spikes
+• like simple structure without guilt, shame, or intensity spikes

 May not fit if you…

-• are looking for a rapid, high-intensity fat-loss challenge
+• are looking for a rapid, high-intensity weight-loss challenge

 • want advanced Tai Chi choreography right away